Profile

 My Typical Day:

-My typical day isā¦ never the same twice, but usually involves cycling to work, a little email and some planning, meetings, labwork and writingā¦
+My typical day isā¦ never the same twice, but usually involves cycling to work, lots ofĀ email and some planning, teaching, meetings, labwork and writingā¦

 -